 Vehicle Detection: Automatic

-Vehicle information is only updated while charging; no need to poll when the car is disconnected.
+Vehicle information is only updated while charging, so there’s no need to poll when the car is disconnected.

 Circuit configuration is handled later under load management.